dbetter/Media-Player/README.md

 ------------------------------------------------------------

 ##How to run the program:
-"Makefile" attached to compile the code
+"Makefile" is attached to compile the code.
+Run:
+	Make
 	./mplayer <video file path>

 ##Effects supported: